 Times: 8:00am Wednesday to 3:00pm Friday.
 Detailed specifics will be shared with registered camp families.

 Where: Campers will meet at Tahoe Expedition Academy, located at 9765 Shaffer Mill Rd.
 Truckee, CA 96161.
-Specific backpacking location and route will be shared with participants prior to the trip.

 Provided Gear: Tahoe Summer Camps has overnight backpacks, tents, group cooking supplies and necessities available, at no additional charge.
 Food, snacks and addition items (sleeping bags, pads, etc upon request) are included in camp registration.

 Campers Will Supply:

 - Clothing, shoes and bathing suit

 Location: Wilderness camping locations typically happen in Desolation Wilderness in the Tahoe Basin, however we may move trips to other backcountry zones in the Sierra to improve camper experiences and outcomes prior to respective trip launch.